sagemath/trac_to_gh/Issue 1187.md

-I really wanted this to find out which representative subgroups are transitive, but can't do that either since `G.is_transitive()` isn't wrapped -- since Gap has IsTransitive, this would be trivial to wrap.
+I really wanted this to find out which representative subgroups are transitive, but can't do that either since `G.is_transitive()` isn't wrapped -- since Gap has `IsTransitive`, this would be trivial to wrap.

 Issue created by migration from https://trac.sagemath.org/ticket/1187